mrbusche/matthewbusche.com/_posts/2021-10-10-setting-up-a-cron-job-and-processing-request-aws-lambda.md

 ---
 title: Setting up a cron job and processing the request in AWS Lambda
 date: 2021-10-10 15:01:30
-layout: post
 tags:
   - lambda
   - cron
 ---

 Setting up a cron job in AWS lambda is pretty trivial, but I struggled with how to take action when the event is triggered.
 Turns out it's pretty straightforward.
 The `event['detail-type']` will be `Scheduled Event`.

 ```yaml
 myFunction: